 Aside from Google, Apple, and other manufacturers, several third-party apps can help you transfer your phone data.
 You can clone a phone using one of these apps if none of the above options work for you.

-Xender and Zapya are cross-platform file sharing apps that you can use to transfer data between Android and iOS devices.
+Xender and Zapya are cross-platform file-sharing apps that you can use to transfer data between Android and iOS devices.
 You can use these apps to share videos and other media offline as well.
 Both Xender and Zapya have dedicated phone transfer functions that let you clone your contacts, SMS, photos, videos, and apps.

-The best part is that most of these apps have cross-platform compatibility so you can also move data from Android to iPhone after setup.
-One of the downsides is that they’re prone to connection problems among other bugs.
+The best part is that most of these apps have cross-platform compatibility, so you can also move data from Android to iPhone after setup.
+One of the downsides is that they’re prone to connection problems, among other bugs.

 You can clone a phone and move data from old phones to new ones.
 Transferring data and syncing phones makes it convenient to switch between devices and saves you the trouble of starting from scratch.
 However, if most of the apps that you use already have a built-in backup option or are cloud apps, you may not need to clone your phone and start afresh.

 The methods of cloning described in the article are legal and safe to use on your phones.
 You can move music, photos, videos, contacts, messages, call logs, and almost everything else from one phone to another using these methods.